openmod-tracker/resolve/docs/source/Initial Model Set-Up/index.md

 ### Environments using Pycharm

-It is also possible for users to directly use Pycharm as an interface to create and manage Python based environments for Resolve.
+It is also possible for users to directly use Pycharm as an interface to create and manage Python based environments for RESOLVE.

-Step 1: Navigate over to your Resolve specific folder on Pycharm - make sure that the file environment.yml is at the top of the directory
+Step 1: Navigate over to your RESOLVE specific folder on Pycharm - make sure that the file environment.yml is at the top of the directory

 Step 2: At the bottom left of your Pycharm Window, click on the terminal icon to open up the terminal.